 While you’re thinking about replacements, consider replacing other parts that may be breaking down.
 Figure out what size driver is needed for your gaming headset and see if you can do that, too.

 Synthetic leather tends to crack quicker than real leather, leading to signs of headphone pad degradation.
 Always use conditioner for leather pads, even if you have artificial leather.
+Because if you don’t, that cracking can irritate the skin, which would make your gaming headset hurt your ears.

 You need a new pair if you can remove cushions from headset models without much effort.
 Excess moisture can ruin the seal holding the soft memory foam cushioning to your headset.

-Until your replacements arrive or if you simply want a cheaper alternative, you can use earpad tape to fix this.
+Until your replacements arrive, or if you simply want a cheaper alternative, you can use earpad tape to fix this.
 It’s available from most retailers for headphone brands.

 If you can see glue residue on the outer edges of your headphone pads, they’re likely low-quality gaming headphones.